 Someone told me that these gummies are some of the most popular gummies in Sweden.
 I don't want to insult anyone, so I'll say this first, they're fine gummies, and I'd be happy to eat them again.
 The thing is, I'm not sure if these are really so great that they would earn the title of the most popular gummies anywhere.
 While they taste fine, they don't really impress me that much.
 What you have here is a sour gummy candy that's shaped like a bottle, but for some reason kind of tastes like bubble-gum.
 I'm thinking this flavour is where my disconnect might be.

-Is there some kind of soda pop in Sweden that tastes like bubblegum?
-Does this soda remind all Swedish people of their childhood?
-Does this soda put a smile on the entire country?
+Is there some kind of soda pop in Sweden that tastes like bubble-gum?
+Does this soda remind all Swedish people of their favourite childhood soda pop?
+Does this soda put a smile on the face of everyone in the entire country?
 If not, I'm not really sure why this gummy is that popular at all.
-In fact I don't really understand why this gummy exists at all, or at the very least I don't understand this theme.
+In fact, I don't really understand why this gummy exists at all, or at the very least I don't understand this theme.
 There is either a cultural disconnect that I don't get, or this is just a weird gummy that for some reason the people of Sweden really love.